 Abstract:

-Heavy metals are significant environmental pollutants that persist in various ecosystems due to their toxicity and ability to remain in the atmosphere, contaminating soil, water, and living organisms.
+Heavy metals are significant environmental pollutants that persist in various ecosystems due to their toxicity and ability to remain in the environment, contaminating soil, water, and living organisms.
 These contaminants can bioaccumulate in the human body, posing serious health risks.
 While some heavy metals are generated by human activities, the majority occur naturally.
 Living organisms can be exposed to heavy metals through the food chain as they interact with environmental elements such as soil, water, and air, which can amplify their harmful effects.
-Humans are particularly vulnerable to the combined effects of multiple heavy metals rather than exposure to a single substance.
+Humans are particularly vulnerable to the combined effects of multiple heavy metals rather than exposure to a single metal.
 This combination can lead to oxidative stress and inflammatory processes, resulting in damage to various organs.
 This review highlights the fate of heavy metals and their toxicological effects on different organ systems.
 Some metals influence developmental and biological processes, while others accumulate in specific organs, potentially leading to a range of illnesses.
-In this work, we have reviewed the toxicity of several heavy metals such as lead, cadmium, chromium, mercury, their impact on the environment and human health,
+In this work, we have reviewed the toxicity of several heavy metals such as lead, cadmium, chromium, mercury, and their impact on the environment and human health,

 Key words: Heavy metals, health risks, environment, oxidative stress